 William Wadsworth was an American sea captain hired by the Russian American Company (RAC) to sail the Russian ship Il’mena.
-He took RAC sea otter hunting groups to San Nicolas and San Clemente Islands in 1814.
+He took RAC sea otter hunting crews to San Nicolas and San Clemente Islands in 1814.
 After depositing the hunters, Wadsworth continued to the Spanish Californian coast to trade for supplies.
-He sailed back to the Channel Islands to pick up the hunting groups.
+He sailed back to the Channel Islands to pick up the hunting crews.

 DATE OF BIRTH: Unknown